mszegedy/plea/story/ch-8.md

 "I don't.
 I mean, I've warmed up to the idea a little since I said that, but I'm not gonna go into detail about the stuff I did there.
 I just wanna cover the basics."

 Sofia shrugged, and slouched back in her chair.
-She gave a look to Alexey that meant, _Alright, I'll trust you._
+She gave a slight nod to Alexey that meant, _Alright, I'll trust you._

 <br />